-Licking the floor to catch that food scrap that escaped your pan in the kitchen doesn't equal an obsession, even if your pup starts licking before the food hits.
-However, if he seems to be licking the floor all the time, not stopping to eat or come to you for a cuddle, he could have an obsession caused by illness or stress.
+Licking the floor to catch that food scrap that escaped your pan in the kitchen doesn't equal an obsession, even if your pup starts licking the ground before the food hits.
+However, if your dog won't stop licking the floor, will not stop to eat, or come to you for a cuddle, he could have an obsession caused by illness or stress.

-Your pup might be licking the floor because of a diet deficiency, nausea or something more serious, such as Cushing's disease.
+Your pup might be licking the floor because of a diet deficiency, nausea, or something more serious, such as Cushing's disease.
 Thyroid problems can also cause obsessive-compulsive behaviors, including excessive licking.
-Take your dog to the vet to help rule out illness as the cause of the licking.
+If your dog keeps licking ground, take him to the vet to help rule out illness as the cause of the licking.
 The vet might prescribe a new food or medication, or he could decide your pooch is perfectly healthy — at least physically.

 Dogs can learn behaviors that appear obsessive but are actually attention-seeking.
 If your canine companion licks the floor and you tell him to stop, or pet him to redirect his attention, he's won the game — all he wanted was your attention.
 Giving him that attention teaches him he should lick the floor more to shift your focus to him.

 Before your vet can decide whether your pup's behavior is truly an obsession, he needs to know how your dog acts when you're not home.
 Setting up a camera to record in the room where your dog normally licks is the best idea.
 If your dog licks to get your attention, he's unlikely to lick much — although he might a little out of habit — after you leave.
 If licking the floor is an obsession, however, he'll continue with the same behavior regardless of whether you're home.